Image 1 of 21

 weight: 62g

-This paring knife is designed for boning peeling and delicate tip work.
-The edge at the heel is stout gradually becoming finer as it progresses towards the tip.
-This blade is suitable for boning & cutting through joints while the tip is fine and ideal trimming silver skin or peeling an apple.
+This paring knife is designed for boning, peeling, and delicate tip work.
+The edge at the heel is stout, gradually becoming finer as it progresses toward the tip.
+This makes the heel suitable for boning and cutting through joints, while the tip is fine and ideal for trimming silver skin or peeling an apple.

-The take down handle is ambrosia maple which is harvested locally.
-Due to its high level of figure, irregular colouring, swell as holes left from burrowing ambrosia beetles this would is less sought after by larger manufacturers for its lack of uniformity.
-It is these features that I find give it its beauty and offers individuality to each piece.
-Both burnt and natural finish handles are sealed with multiple layers of natural tung oil.
+The takedown handle is made from locally harvested ambrosia maple.
+Due to its strong figure, irregular colouring, and the small holes left by ambrosia beetles, this wood is less sought after by larger manufacturers for its lack of uniformity.
+It is precisely these features that I find give it its beauty and individuality.
+Both burnt and natural-finish handles are sealed with multiple layers of natural tung oil.

-Ferrules are constructed from either paper or linen micarta (comprised of layers of fibre bound together with phenolic resin).
-Micarta is a super tough material that becomes grippier as it is wetted.
-Each tang is stamped with model.batch.serial number as well as CI25 (cooking Implements/year of manufacturing)
+Ferrules are constructed from either paper or linen micarta (layers of fibre bound together with phenolic resin).
+Micarta is an extremely tough material that becomes grippier when wet.

 Each knife comes securely stored in its own wooden sheath and wrapped in a furoshiki.

-All weights and lengths of items are approximations based on the measurements of a single member of each batch.
-The products are made to be as close to identical as possible but some variation will exist due to the hand made nature of the items
+All weights and lengths are approximations based on measurements from a single knife within each batch.
+While every effort is made to keep the knives as consistent as possible, small variations will occur due to the handmade nature of the work.